 Both new and long-established Cornell organizations should continuously monitor membership development and activity planning.

-The SAO offers workshops for organizations and event planners as needed.
+SLECA offers workshops for organizations and event planners as needed.
 Subject areas include: event planning, risk management at events, contract negotiation, and leadership development and/or transition.
 We can also plan workshops based on your organization’s individual needs.
-Please call us at 255-4169 to arrange a workshop for your organization.
+Please call us at (607) 255-4169 to arrange a workshop for your organization.

 At the Straight you will find:

-For general information on events and services at the Straight, stop by (4th floor of WSH), or call The Straight Welcome Desk and Resource Center at 255-3450.
-For room reservations, call 255-3513 or stop by 525 WSH.
-Requests are made using the R25 System located at http://registrar.sas.cornell.edu/Sched/R25.
-WSH Desk e-mail, email@example.com; Ticket Office e-mail, firstname.lastname@example.org.
+For general information on events and services at the Straight, stop by the WSH Resource Center (4th floor of WSH).
+For room reservations, please visit the R25 System located at http://registrar.sas.cornell.edu/Sched/R25.